xaynetwork/xayn_discovery_engine/docs/events.md

 abstract class Event {}

-/// For events sent from the app to the engine abstract class AppEvent extends Event {}
+/// For events sent from the app to the engine abstract class ClientEvent extends Event {}

 /// For events sent from the engine to the app abstract class EngineEvent extends Event {}